nomisduan/shoe_Print/README.md

 - **Visual Consistency**: Unified color schemes and typography
 - **Animation Improvements**: Smooth transitions and feedback

-## Getting Started

-### Prerequisites
-- iOS 18.1 or later
-- iPhone with HealthKit support
-- Health app with step tracking enabled

-### Installation
-1. Clone the repository
-2. Open `shoePrint.xcodeproj` in Xcode 16+
-3. Build and run on device (Simulator has limited HealthKit functionality)

-### First Run Setup
-1. Grant HealthKit permissions when prompted
-2. Add your first shoe pair to the collection
-3. Start a wearing session to begin tracking
-4. Explore the journal to see your activity attribution

 ## Next Steps & Roadmap

 ### UI/UX Improvements